AGNIV-CHOWDHURY/EDU-AI/README.md

 API keys for Gemini are issued and managed through Google AI Studio.
 The free tier is generous enough to run EduAI in development and small deployments.

 ---
+For coding help is taken from Google Gemini

 ## 🧱 Full Tech Stack